 There are a lot of ways to use canned carrots.
 I prefer to use them for making soups, carrot cakes, or these candied carrots.

-If you want to make these candied carrots with canned carrots, you don’t need to simmer them in water because they are already tender.
+If you want to make this recipe with canned carrots, you don’t need to simmer them in water because they are already tender.
 You can begin preparing them by adding canned carrots, brown sugar, butter, and salt and pepper directly to the skillet.

 Can you reheat glazed carrots?

 Sure.
-You can reheat your glazed carrots on the stove.
-Transfer glazed carrots to the skillet and reheat on medium heat.
+You can reheat them on the stove.
+Transfer them to the skillet and reheat on medium heat.
 Serve immediately.